 Early History of the Amberlay family

 This web page shows only a small excerpt of our Amberlay research.
-Another 243 words (17 lines of text) covering the years 1100, 1166 and 1924 are included under the topic Early Amberlay History in all our PDF Extended History products and printed products wherever possible.
+Another 122 words (9 lines of text) covering the years 1100, 1166 and 1924 are included under the topic Early Amberlay History in all our PDF Extended History products and printed products wherever possible.

 Amberlay Spelling Variations

 Before the last few hundred years the English language had no fixed system of spelling rules.
 For that reason, spelling variations occurred commonly in Anglo Norman surnames.
 Over the years, many variations of the name Amberlay were recorded, including Ambler, Ambeller, Amblie, Anbler, Amble, Amblor and others.

 Early Notables of the Amberlay family (pre 1700)

 More information is included under the topic Early Amberlay Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Amberlay family

 The unstable environment in England at this time caused numerous families to board ships and leave in search of opportunity and freedom from persecution abroad in places like Ireland, Australia, and particularly the New World.
 The voyage was extremely difficult, however, and only taken at great expense.
 The cramped conditions and unsanitary nature of the vessels caused many to arrive diseased and starving, not to mention destitute from the enormous cost.
 Still opportunity in the emerging nations of Canada and the United States was far greater than at home and many went on to make important contributions to the cultures of their adopted countries.
 An examination of many early immigration records reveals that people bearing the name Amberlay arrived in North America very early: Martha Ambler who settled in Virginia in 1721; John Ambler settled in Virginia in 1721; Benjamin in New York State, in 1774; with his wife, Mary, son John, and Ann, his daughter..